-When I’m alone, facing my easel, I imagine I’m an illusionist.
-Not the kind who saws fine ladies in half or who makes elephants vanish in thin air.
-My trick is to create a convincing optical illusion with paint on a flat surface.
-I want to engage and entertain.
-If for a fleeting moment, viewers feel they are in the presence of the model, or could touch the objects in a still life, or smell the air in a landscape, then I feel like I’ve truly accomplished something.
+Whenever I paint I imagine myself as a maker of illusions.
+Not like a magician who pulls rabbits from a hat or who makes elephants vanish into thin air.
+No, my trick is to conjure up an impression of the world in paint.
+If for a fleeting moment, viewers feel they are in the presence of the model, or that they could touch the objects in a still life or smell the air in a landscape, then I know my illusion has worked its magic.

-I begin with an idea that I hope will convey mystery or wonder and then I plan how I’m going to create the illusion.
-A key element is a strong tonal contrast between light and dark so that I can model my forms in a dramatic, three-dimensional way.
-Inside my studio, I accomplish this with a single source of lighting, often natural.
-I study how the light falls on my forms—whether they be faces and figures, or fruit and vegetables in a still life.
-Composition is critical.
-The light and shadow areas need to balance one another.
-The elements need to be positioned to keep the viewer’s eye from wandering outside of the picture.
+I begin with an idea that I hope will convey a sense of wonder or spectacle.
+Then I plan how I’m going to execute the illusion.
+All aspects of composition are critical for success, especially choices about light and shadows.
+I seek strong contrasts between light and dark so that I can model my forms in a dramatic, three-dimensional way.
+I study how the light falls on my subjects and the shadows they cast.
+I arrange all of the elements carefully to keep the viewer’s eye engaged and enchanted.
 I think ahead about how I’ll use different thicknesses of paint, soft and hard edges, the direction of brush strokes, and of course colour to guide the viewer through a journey in the painting.